triggerfsio/packages/README.md

 &nbsp;
 ___
 If you want to know more about triggerFS please visit https://triggerfs.io.
-**Sign up now with the free tier** - which is free and will always be free, has no trial and gives you access to all features for now ([0] *until we finished our paid plans*).

 &nbsp;
 [0] - *The pricing plan is not finished, yet.
 So we can't exactly tell the price, but we will update it once we know how we want to charge our customers.
 We want to start with the free tier with all features enabled so we can offer you the full featured experience of triggerFS.*